Another BRIXEL in the Wall: Towards Cheaper Dense Features: Experiments

 \subsection{Evaluation of computational cost}

 If input images are available in high resolution, one can compute very dense feature maps using baseline models.
 We demonstrate that the proposed method has merit in that scenario by analyzing the computational cost of generating feature maps of size 64x64 in \cref{fig:complexity}.
 By avoiding quadratic complexity, we observe huge savings in terms of FLOPS, run time and memory, allowing us to generate features using the Huge+ model on a laptop with 4GBs of VRAM.
 As downstream applications often rely on large amounts of inference model calls, BRIXEL promises substantial resource savings for practitioners.
+In terms of model size, BRIXEL increases the parameter count by an average of $10\%$ across ViT sizes.